Theory of Evolution development Charles Darwin - Alfred Russel Wallace and Malthus' Essay on Population

 when dissecting a whale, or classifying a mite, a fungus, or an infusorian. is "What are the laws of life".-

-Late in life Charles Darwin was approached by a German publisher who was keen to publish Darwin's
+Late in life Charles Darwin was approached by a German publisher who was keen to publish Darwin's life story including

-"During the voyage of the Beagle," Darwin reminisced in this autobiography, "I had been deeply impressed by discovering in the Pampean formation great fossil animals covered with armour like
+"I had been deeply impressed by discovering in the Pampean formation

-as well as many others, could be explained on the supposition that species gradually become modified; and the subject haunted me."
+Darwin further wrote;- "It was evident that such facts as these, as well as many others, could only be explained on the supposition that species gradually became modified; and the subject haunted me.

 persuasive hypothesis about a scenario where there would be a naturally explicable origin of species being his